 Dentists working entirely in private dentistry have only the option of saving through a private pension, which does not include the levels of guarantees offered by the NHS scheme.
 Savings are subject to the fluctuating values of investment markets, which may be positive or negative (but hopefully over the longer term are largely positive).
 Any NHS pension benefits previously accrued are inflation-linked as described above.

 Dentists working in the academic sector who are providing teaching or research in Higher Education settings may have access to NHS pension arrangements if they hold an honorary NHS contract.
 In the absence of an NHS pension, universities will offer access to a workplace pension.
-The most common of these is the Universities Superannuation Scheme, which would currently be viewed as being of slightly lower quality than the NHS scheme.
+The most common of these is the universities superannuation scheme, which would currently be viewed as being of slightly lower quality than the NHS scheme.